-2020 has been a weird year so far.
-Viral pandemics, quarantines, fires, hurricanes, political feuding, home/online schooling, racial injustice, and we still have months to go before we’re done.
-That’s way too much stress piled on at once for even the calmest, most relaxed, and well-adjusted.
-The rest of us may be struggling.
+2023 has been another weird years.
+Earthquakes, floods, fires, hurricanes, wars, political feuding, racial injustice, and covid still hanging around.
+That’s way too much stress piled on at once for even the calmest, most relaxed, and well-adjusted of us.
+We're all struggling a bit, but there is hope.
 Here are a few ways to deal with stress.

 Know it Will Get Better

 This isn’t the way life will always be.
 Yes, it feels like forever, or like there’s just another crazy thing around the corner, but that is the way people felt during previous world wars, the Depression, and previous pandemics too.
 2021 may still has a few surprises in store for us, but time will bring us better days.
 You need to know that, feel it, and expect them.
 This is important to your mental health.
 Things will get better.

 Delta brought back some social distancing and masks so we are craving human touch and connection.
 Go get a massage.
 Massages reduce tension, stress, and anxiety.
 They improve flexibility, circulation, and skin tone.
 They also aid the lymphatic system, which is a vital part of the immune system.

 Tea can be soothing, calming, and rejuvenating.
 They are also meditative, warm, and reassuring.
 There are hundreds of teas that can reduce your stress, but some of the best are chamomile, lavender, peppermint, valerian, passionflower, turmeric, holy basil, ginger, and matcha.
 Some of these rely on aroma to reduce stress, like chamomile, lavender, holy basil, and peppermint.
 Some pack in antioxidants that aid with tension and pain, like turmeric and ginger.
 Some have natural ingredients that directly affect well-being, like valerian, passionflower, and matcha green tea.
 These last three are potent, so use them wisely, usually only once or twice a day.